jngkim/qmstk/oneapi_docker_mac.md

 tmpfs            1023420         0   1023420   0% /sys/firmware
 ```

-> oneAPI docker image does not come with any editor.
+> oneAPI docker image does not come with vim.
 By mounting a workspace
 directory, one can edit and do usual work in a separate terminal.
 From now on,
 the working directory is `/workspace/qmstk` which is `~/workspace/qmstk` on my Mac.